paolobertani/microlang/README.md

 ### Safety

-In order to avoid microlang code tu run indefinitely (ex. due to an infinite loop) every time `goto`, `gosub` and `if` is encountered a counter is incremented.
+In order to avoid microlang code to run indefinitely (ex. due to an infinite loop) every time `goto`, `gosub` or `if` are encountered a counter is incremented.

 When the counter reach `1000` the execution is halted.